Country

 Circumstances:

 The three engine aircraft departed Geneva-Cointrin Airport in the evening on a charter flight to Skopje, carrying 8 crew members and 108 passengers, most of them citizens from Kosovo working in Switzerland and returning home for the winter break.
 While descending to Skopje-Brazda Airport, the crew was instructed by ATC to divert to Ohrid due to poor weather at Skopje (snow falls).
 On final approach to Ohrid Airport in limited visibility, the crew failed to realize his altitude was insufficient when the GPWS alarm sounded for seven seconds.
 The aircraft struck tree tops and crashed on the slope of Mt Trojani (1,204 metres high) located 2 km from the airport.
 A man aged 20 was seriously injured while 115 other occupants were killed.
-Few days after the crash, the only survivor died from his injuries.
+Few days after the crash, the only survivor died from injuries sustained.

 Probable cause:

 The accident was caused by a significant deviation of the aircraft from the established approach path and the lack of information from the crew about the exact position of the aircraft while descending in IMC conditions that excluded a visual approach.
-The following contributing factors were reported:

 - The Ohird VOR was unserviceable at the time of the accident,